The application process has three steps:

 The document is your temporary health insurance card until you receive the actual card.
 It contains the name, address, and phone number of your doctor.
 Until you receive your actual health insurance card, you must bring the temporary document if you are going to the doctor, hospital, or dentist.

-Picture of health insurcance card
+Photo of a temporary health insurance card

 The actual yellow health insurance card

-About 14 days after your entry has been registered, you will receive a yellow health insurance card (sundhedskort) by post (please have your name on your mailbox).
-The card carries your Danish CPR number (social security number) as well as the name, address, and phone number of your doctor (GP).
+Approximately 14 days after your entry has been registered, you will receive a yellow health insurance card (sundhedskort) by post (please have your name on your mailbox).
+The card carries your Danish CPR number (social security number).
 You are advised to always carry your yellow health insurance card with you as you will need to use it when contacting your doctor, hospitals, and dentists.
-Click here to read about healthcare in Denmark
+The yellow health insurance card is also available as an app.

 MitID